OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ## Required Metadata

+Requirements are platform-specific,
-Requirements are platform-specific since different entries can be automatically filled via their API - so people don't need to provide manual entries.
+since different entries can be automatically filled via their API - so people don't need to provide manual entries.

 ### GitHub